mintdigitaltech/radix-themes-datepicker/README.md

 I think [react-datepicker](https://www.npmjs.com/package/react-datepicker) is a solid package, but it's ugly by default.

-I have styled it to be compatible with the radix theme you might already be using, and compatible with dark mode.
+I have styled it to be compatible with the radix theme you might already be using, inheriting colors, radius settings, and light/dark mode.

 ## Default looks